gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 The actual React component is fairly trivial, but one important note should be made.
-It's important that when linking to internal content, i.e. other blog links, that you should always use `gatsby-link`.
+It's important that when linking to internal content, i.e. other blog links, that you should always use `Link` from `gatsby`.
 Gatsby does not work if pages are not routed via this utility.
 Additionally, this utility also works with `pathPrefix`, which allows for a Gatsby site to be deployed a non-root domain.
 This is useful if this blog will be hosted on something like GitHub Pages, or